 Jacobo Bielak

-Jacobo Bielak is the Hamerschlag University Professor in the Department of Civil and Environmental Engineering at Carnegie Mellon University.
-His research interests are in earthquake engineering, engineering seismology, and more recently, in structural health monitoring.
+Jacobo Bielak is Hamerschlag University Professor Emeritus in the Department of Civil and Environmental Engineering at Carnegie Mellon University.
+His research interests are in earthquake engineering, engineering seismology, computational seismology, computational mechanics, and structural health monitoring.
 Bielak was a member of the original Applied Technology Council (ATC) committee that drafted the first seismic provisions for soil-structure interaction in the US, based mainly on his work.
 These provisions are now, in modified form, part of the National Earthquake Hazards Reduction Program (NEHRP) seismic provisions.

-He has recieved the Gordon Bell Prize for Special Accomplishment Based on Innovation.
-He is a a Member of the National Academy of Engineering, a Distinguished Member of ASCE, and a Fellow of the U.S. Association for Computational Mechanics.
+He has received the Gordon Bell Prize for Special Accomplishment Based on Innovation.
+He is a Member of the National Academy of Engineering, a Distinguished Member of the American Society of Civil Engineers, and a Fellow of the U.S. Association for Computational Mechanics.
 He is an Honorary Member of the Earthquake Engineering Research Institute and a Corresponding Member of the Mexican Academy of Sciences and of the Mexican Academy of Engineering.

 1971 Ph.D., California Institute of Technology